styounessi/web-event-stream-pipeline/README.md

 5. **Data Sink**: Elasticsearch functions as the data sink and persistent storage solution for the processed data.
 6. **Analysis & Visualization**: Kibana enables users to explore and analyze the stored data in Elasticsearch.

-⚠️ This is purely a PoC (Proof of Concept) level project done for fun/interest.
+⚠️ This project is done for fun/interest and to experiment with different ways to process, massage, and enrich events.

 ## Why Do This? 🤷‍♂️

 ### Reactive Alerting 🚨

-KKibana offers [alerting](https://www.elastic.co/guide/en/kibana/current/alerting-getting-started.html) and [anamoly detection](https://www.elastic.co/guide/en/kibana/current/xpack-ml-anomalies.html) features.
+Kibana offers [alerting](https://www.elastic.co/guide/en/kibana/current/alerting-getting-started.html) and [anomaly detection](https://www.elastic.co/guide/en/kibana/current/xpack-ml-anomalies.html) features.
 It also integrates with tools like [PagerDuty](https://www.elastic.co/guide/en/kibana/current/pagerduty-action-type.html) to monitor and promptly address potential issues that might otherwise go unnoticed until end users report them.

 ### Analysis 🔍